joerg/LabViewGitEnv/README.md

 Linux and Mac
 -------------

 Work on this is not done yet, but I suppose it should be pretty simple to do so.
-If you are using LabView on Linux or Mac and want to use it with GIT then please contact me and we can surely figure this out pretty fast.
+If you are using LabVIEW on Linux or Mac and want to use it with GIT then please contact me and we can surely figure this out pretty fast.

 Update LabViewGitEnv
 --------------------